 Using the Apple Watch app, you can quickly get at your lists, the interface smartly starting by displaying the most relevant set.
 Tap on a task to mark it as done (or skip it), without ever bothering with your iPhone – thereby making yourself that little bit more productive.
 An aptly named app, then.

 The 1Password app provides the means to bring across some of your passwords or secure notes to Apple Watch.
 These are accessed via big, friendly buttons, and you can lock everything behind a four-digit PIN.
 (If you're feeling especially paranoid, force-quit the app after use: hold the side button until the power screen appears, then press-hold the button until 1Password closes.)
 Note that 1Password is free to download, but you'll need the 'Pro Features' IAP for the Apple Watch app.

 On iPhone, Drafts bills itself as the place where text starts.
 This is fair enough, since it's a speedy and dependable note-taking app with comprehensive sharing options.
 Now, text can start on your wrist, through Siri dictation.
 Captured text is sent to your inbox, and any selected item can be appended/prepended to another, archived or deleted.
-With watchOS 2, everything's faster and more reliable, and the app works even when your iPhone's gone walkabout.
+Everything got faster and more reliable with watchOS 4, and the app works even when your iPhone's gone walkabout.